-This article by Tim Page-Bottorff, CSP, CET was published in the
+This article by Tim Page-Bottorff, CSP, CIT was published in the

 Spring/Summer 2017 issue of Safety Decisions Magazine